Sensitively-designed signs can:

 Special lighting effects, which highlight the architectural features of a building, can often be the most effective form of advertising.

 Signage on buildings listed on the Queensland Heritage Register is subject to the provisions of the Queensland Heritage Act 1992.

-Before lodging a sign application on a heritage place, precincts or commercial character building in City Plan 2014, contact Council's Heritage Unit to discuss the most appropriate approach for signage.
+Before lodging a sign application on a heritage place, precincts or commercial character building in Brisbane City Plan 2014, email Council's City Architecture and Heritage team to discuss the most appropriate approach for signage.